 New customs duty to be introduced – must also be paid for parcels under €150 from 1 July 2026

-On 1 July 2026, a new customs duty will be introduced for online purchases made by private individuals.
+On 1 July 2026, a new customs duty will be introduced for online purchases ordered from outside the EU.

 From then on, customs duty must also be paid for consignments with a value of no more than €150.
 At the moment, you are generally not required to pay customs duty for consignments worth up to €150.